Acylindrical hyperbolicity of outer automorphism groups of right-angled Artin groups: Graphs without additional components

 \begin{lem}[Britton's lemma, \cite{miller2002combinatorial}] Let $\widetilde{G}$ be an HNN-extension of $G$ with associated subgroups $A$ and $B$.
 Let $t$ be the stable letter.
 If a word $w=g_0 t^{\epsilon_1} g_1 t^{\epsilon_2} \cdots g_{n-1} t^{\epsilon_n} g_n$ with $g_i\in G$ and with $\epsilon_i=\pm 1$ is equal to the identity in $\widetilde{G}$, then either $n=0$ and $g_0=1$ in $G$, or $w$ contains a subword of the form $tat^{-1}$ where $a\in A$, or of the form $t^{-1}bt$ where $b\in B$. \end{lem}

 We now state the theorem proving that $\mathrm{PSO}(A_{\Gamma})$ is acylindrically hyperbolic in certain cases.

-\begin{thm} Let $\Gamma$ be a graph with a maximal SIL-pair system $\{w_1,w_2,w_3\}$ without additional components.
-Suppose that every vertex in each simultaneously shared component either has the star whose complement is connected, or defines subordinate partial conjugations, all of whose supports contain a vertex that also defines subordinate partial conjugations.
-Suppose further that the map $\varphi : K\to\Aut(H_3)$ given by Theorem \ref{semidirect} is injective.
-If there are no nontrivial partial conjugations defined by vertices in $\cap_i \lk(w_i)$, then $\mathrm{PSO}(A_{\Gamma})$ is acylindrically hyperbolic. \end{thm}
+\begin{thm} Let $\Gamma$ be a graph with a maximal SIL-pair system $\{w_1,w_2,w_3\}$ and no additional components.
+Suppose the following conditions hold: \begin{enumerate} \item Each vertex in each simultaneously shared component either has the star whose complement is connected, or defines only subordinate partial conjugations, all of whose supports contain a vertex that also defines subordinate partial conjugations. \item The map $\varphi : K\to\Aut(H_3)$ given by Theorem \ref{semidirect} is injective. \end{enumerate} Then $\mathrm{PSO}(A_{\Gamma})$ is acylindrically hyperbolic if and only if there is no nontrivial partial conjugation defined by vertices in $\cap_i \lk(w_i)$. \end{thm}

+\begin{proof} If there is no nontrivial partial conjugation defined by vertices in $\cap_i \lk(w_i)$, then by Proposition \ref{product} and Theorem \ref{semidirect}, $\mathrm{PSO}(A_{\Gamma})$ is not acylindrically hyperbolic, since $G$ is non-trivial.
+This proves the ``if" part.